Google Ads for Fashion Brands: The Campaign Structure That Scales

 Tier A - hero collections.
 Current-season drops, hero margin pieces, editorial lines.
 Top 15-20% of catalog by margin and newness. tROAS 380-450%.
 This is where 50-60% of budget lives during launch windows.

 Tier B - core evergreen.
 Year-round sellers, high-velocity basics, replenishment lines. tROAS 280-320%.
-This is where budget goes between drop windows - it keeps the account warm and converts steadily.
+This is where budget goes between drop windows.
+It keeps the account warm and converts steadily.

 Tier C - clearance and tail.
 End-of-season stock, slow movers, singles remaining.
 Budget-capped.
 Floor tROAS with broad match surface to clear inventory.
 Never let tail absorb spend from Tier A.

 Each tier gets its own asset group set with collection-specific creative.
-Never mix hero-drop lifestyle imagery with basics photography - the algorithm reads mixed signals as inconsistent and dials back on the creative it trusts least.
+Never mix hero-drop lifestyle imagery with basics photography.
+The algorithm reads mixed signals as inconsistent and dials back on the creative it trusts least.

 What sits under the PMax stack